for Health Care Providers

 September 21, 2006

-Please find attached two documents of interest: CDC's Revised Recommendations for HIV Testing of Adults, Adolescents, and Pregnant Women in Health-Care Settings (MMWR 2006; 55 (No. RR-14): 1-18) and a CDC HIV/AIDS Science Fact Sheet (September 2006) summarizing the changes in the new recommendations.
+Please find attached: CDC's Revised Recommendations for HIV Testing of Adults, Adolescents, and Pregnant Women in Health-Care Settings (MMWR 2006; 55 (No. RR-14): 1-18), summarizing the changes in the new recommendations.

 Several studies indicate that late diagnosis of HIV infection is also a significant problem among many veterans receiving care in the VA.
 As such, we support the importance of offering every veteran under VA care the opportunity to have a voluntary HIV test and will continue to promote efforts to reduce barriers to diagnosing HIV in a timely manner.